-Groundwork has enjoyed a fruitful partnership with Marks & Spencer, helping the retailer to make its Plan A environmental policy a reality.
+Groundwork works in partnership with Marks & Spencer to help the retailer to make its Plan A environmental policy a reality.

-Two major projects, Greener Living Spaces and @myurbangreen, have seen places transformed and communities given the confidence to make the changes they want to see in their neighbourhoods.
+Groundwork has also worked with Marks & Spencer on two major projects, Greener Living Spaces and @myurbangreen, which saw places transformed and communities given the confidence to make the changes they want to see in their neighbourhoods.

 Greener Living Spaces